thomazhalter/PocTodoApp/README.md

 # Salvando as Tarefas

-As tarefas sendo salvas no LocalStorage do navegado.
+As tarefas estão sendo salvas no LocalStorage do navegador.